JohnEdwa/RTAutoSprintExtended/Readme.md

 ## Contact

-Open an issue [at the Github repo](https://github.com/JohnEdwa/RTAutoSprintExtended) or find me on the RoR2 modding discord (JohnEdwa).
+Open an issue [at the Github repo](https://github.com/JohnEdwa/RTAutoSprintExtended) or find me on the RoR2 modding discord (JohnEdwa#7903).

 ## Changelog

+`1.1.0`

+* Slightly better custom survivor support, the config file can be used to disable AutoSprinting for survivors that break.

 `1.0.8`